 3. 'Test' the connection to confirm connectivity:

-As mentioned, there are 3 different ways that data can be loaded into BICS from Oracle Service Cloud using the Data Sync Tool.
+As mentioned, there are 3 different ways that data can be loaded into ADW from Oracle Service Cloud using the Data Sync Tool.
 Each will be discussed in detail in this section.

 In each method discussed, filters can be used to restrict the data set size.